What Did Your Father Do During the War?

 I told him about that night eleven years earlier, when I’d stood in the dark hallway, listening to their conversation.
 And how I’d asked my dad to tell me more, and how he’d brushed it off, not wanting to talk about it.

 Lelon nodded, then fell quiet, as if he understood my father’s reaction.
-Or maybe he was thinking back to that night in Freeport, when they sat at the kitchen table, talking, or maybe his thoughts took him back even further, to the catwalks at Dow, and the furnaces below.
+At first, I thought he was remembering that night in Freeport, when he and my dad sat at the kitchen table, talking.
+But as the silence grew, I realized his thoughts had taken him back even further, to the catwalks at Dow, and the furnaces below.